 PXE, also known as Pre-Boot Execution Environment, is an industry standard client server interface that allows networked computers to start an operating system using a network.
-When your PC is trying to boot from PXE, it means that other boot devices such as your hard drive are unable to load the operating system at the time.
+When your PC is trying to boot from PXE, it means that other boot devices such as your hard drives are unable to load the operating system at the time.

 You may be interested in this post: How to Use the PXE (Preboot Execution Environment) Boot?

+Are you troubled by the same problem?
 How to fix start PXE over IPv4 error message?
 How to boot from your local hard drive instead of PXE?

 After analyzing several posts on how to fix start PXE over IPv4 issue on your computer, here I have summarized some top solutions.
 If you don’t know how to fix start PXE over IPv4 error message and boot from your own hard drive, try the following solutions one by one.

 Disabling secure boot is an effective way to get rid of the start PXE over IPv4 Windows 10 error, according to some users who have successfully fixed the start PXE over IPv4.
 If you get the same error, try the workaround first.